 show me mcmurdo station

-where is the university of bologna
+where is the eye of the sahara?

 You get the idea!
 Not every place can be pinpointed this way, but a great many can, making for hours of fun virtually globehopping and seeing how we're all interconnected.